csimpkins/python-course/slides/modules-programs.md

 '3'
 ```

-And remember, input() returns a string that may need to be coverted.
+And remember, input() returns a string that may need to be converted.

 ```Python
 >>> 2 * int(input("Give me a number and I'll double it: "))